Israel rolls out Pfizer covid pill, using digital health records to identify those most at risk

 Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

-Doctors say there’s still much to learn about a treatment that was originally tested on unvaccinated people infected with the delta variant but is being used here mostly to treat vaccinated patients who have contracted omicron, which seems to be more transmissible but causes less acute illness.
+Doctors say there’s still much to learn about a treatment that was originally tested on unvaccinated people infected with the delta variant but is being used here mostly to treat vaccinated patients who have contracted the omicron variant, which seems to be more transmissible but causes less acute illness.
 Israel is seeing some of its highest infection rates of the past two years, and hospital administrators are warning that beds are filling up.

 To flatten the curve, physicians are targeting patients who have tested positive and have underlying risk factors but are not yet seriously sick.
 There’s a window of a few days to find and treat those who fit the bill.